Asp (character)

-Asp (Cleo Nefertiti) is a former supervillain appearing in American comic books published by Marvel Comics.
+Asp (Cleo Nefertiti) is a fictional character appearing in American comic books published by Marvel Comics.
 The character has been depicted as a member of the villainous Serpent Society as well as the group BAD Girls, Inc., an all-female group of adventurers.

 Egyptian Cleo Nefertiti took up her criminal career using the name Asp as part of the Serpent Society.
 There she formed a friendship with Black Mamba and Diamondback.
 During one her first jobs with the Serpent Society, she was contracted to kill MODOK, but ran into Captain America during the job.
-When Viper took control of the Serpent Society from Sidewinder Asp, Black Mamba and Bushmaster refused to betray their leader.
+When Viper took control of the Serpent Society from Sidewinder; Asp, Black Mamba, and Bushmaster refused to betray their leader.
 With the aid of Captain America they managed to defeat the Viper.